 Parents have a responsibility to ensure that their children receive full time education.
 Regular attendance is essential if children are to progress with their learning.
-The school day is divided into two registration sessions so, for example, one day of absence will be recorded as two sessions.
-Please click HERE for the Cambridgeshire County Council's leaflet on school attendance 'Is Your Child in School Today?'
-We have also produced a guide which is accessible by clicking HERE.
+The school day is divided into two registration sessions so, for example, one full day of absence will be recorded as two sessions.

 Notification of Absence